 Use All

 Use All is a common appearance on one-time consumables, such as Copper and Silver Pouches.
-When seleted, it will use the entire stack of the item at once, providing the content of the boxes or pouches we’re opening.
+When selected, it will use the entire stack of the item at once, providing the content of the boxes or pouches you’re opening.
+This is also the default action for Use on these types of items.

 Take Out

-Take Out is a bit uncommon, allowing us to hold and place an item where we see fit.
+Take Out is a bit uncommon, allowing you to hold and place an item where you see fit.
 Though it currently seems limited to only those that fall into the Ingredient or Alchemy Material Categories.

 Eat